burlinson/AI/_posts/2026-02-22-Agentic-AI.md

 ---
 For decades, software has been passive.
 It waits for commands, follows predefined rules, and executes tasks inside rigid boundaries.
 Agentic AI changes that model entirely.

-Agentic AI shifts from software that responds, to software that acts.
+Agentic AI shifts from software that **responds**, to software that **acts**.
 It doesn’t just generate answers; it plans, reasons, takes action, and self corrects.

 Agentic AI is typically implemented as a layer that sits on top of a firm’s systems and data, interacts with other agents, calls APIs, queries systems, orchestrates workflows, and operates with minimal human oversight.